D’Arcy Kemnitz, Esq.

 Meredith joined the team in early 2016 and works as the Development Associate.
 She helps maintain organization and improve communication between staff, leadership, and members.
 Working and volunteering for over ten years in a variety of management and hospitality roles, she brings extensive experience and passion to all of her endeavors.
 Having previously worked in restaurant management in the mountains of Colorado and the beaches of Hawaii, she subsequently moved closer to her roots to obtain her bachelor’s degree at the University of Missouri – Kansas City.
 While completing her degree, she worked in a non-profit animal shelter and became involved in volunteer work with local governance and the AmeriCorps/EnergyCorps federal program.
 Meredith enjoys exploring her new home in the DC area with her one-of-a-kind Labrador mutt, Radley, and wonderful husband of 5 years, Joel.
 Although she finds great things in every place she’s lived, she will always be “TrueBlue” – Go Royals!

 Logan joined the LGBT Bar staff in January 2019, working as its Operations Associate.
 In this role, he performs administrative tasks, maintains customer service with the organization’s members, and assists with advocacy programming.
 Logan brings prior nonprofit and administrative experience to the team, as well as a passion for LGBTQ equality.
-He worked in retail for four and a half years, learning an immensely about human beings and how to make them happy.
+He worked in retail for four and a half years, learning immensely about the nature of human beings and how to make them happy.
 He wants a career devoted to justice for all marginalized people, and puts his professional talent into causes he is passionate about.

 Logan was born and raised in Louisville, Kentucky, where he attended undergrad at the University of Louisville.
 He earned two bachelor’s degrees, graduating in 2017 with a B.S. in Geography and a B.A. in History.
 He moved to the Washington, DC area to pursue a career in Geographic Information Systems, social justice work, or both.
 He has plans to eventually move home to Kentucky to get involved in community organizing.
 In the meantime, he enjoys his new home in the DC area, where he is learning that Cincinnati-style chili is not as beloved outside the Ohio Valley region as it should be.
 Logan is a lover of drag queens, country music, spicy food, cats, and progressive politicians.